 Technical rescue teams should consider forming two types of SOPs: administrative and operational.
 The procedures should be consolidated into one manual, and they should be fully integrated with the sponsoring organisation's existing SOP system.

-- Administrative SOPs provide the framework for the personnel structure of the team. - Operational SOPs describe things such as techniques and unit responsibilities that are used at an emergency incident. - 1.
-Obtain or Write Administrative and Operational SOPs for the Team
+- Administrative SOPs provide the framework for the personnel structure of the team. - Operational SOPs describe things such as techniques and unit responsibilities that are used at an emergency incident.

 Administrative SOPs

 The administrative section should address: